Skip to main content

 The struggle: You start strong, then check Twitter "real quick."
 Two hours later, you've accomplished nothing.

 The struggle: The deadline is in 24 hours.
-You need to focus AND stay calm.
-Panic is making everything worse.
+You're trying to stay focused and stay calm at the same time.

 Challenge: Creative Burnout